Type Inspection In Go

 My experience with the language so far has been an extremely pleasant one.
 In many ways it has been like sipping a surprisingly good cup of espresso that I hadn't tried before.
 Furthermore, the approach it takes to extending functionality has been incredible; it's composition over inheritance, but built into the language.

 One thing I ran into when using Go for the donation pages server for Charityware was checking to see what type I was dealing with at various points in my program.
-I’m more used to the rampant type coercion of JavaScript, so I reached for some equivalent of typeof
+I'm more used to the rampant type coercion of JavaScript, so I reached for some equivalent of typeof to inspect things. typeof is, of course, a reserved word in JavaScript that you get globally provided.
+In Go, reflection is its own package and it's not hard to use.
+To inspect the type of a given

-Go is statically typed, just pull in the reflect
+Go is statically typed, just pull in the reflect package and use its TypeOf method:

 package main